 One regulatory college dismissed the complaints of a parent who claimed a professional had made errors in a report he feared would affect his child’s future.

 The college’s original dismissal letter did not advise the parent of his right to request a review of the decision to dismiss the complaint.
 Later, the college did send a follow-up letter advising the parent of the right of review and time limit.
 But through an investigation, the Ombudsman determined the college’s original letter did not meet the requirements of administrative fairness.
-The situation was rectified by the college in its follow-up letter, and the parent was able to request a review (though the college’s complaints review committee did not grant one).
+The situation was rectified by the college in its follow-up letter, and the parent was able to request a review (though the college’s complaint review committee did not grant one).
 The college also developed a template for dismissal letters that now includes reference to reviews and time-limits.

 The Ombudsman also found the college’s dismissal letter did not fully explain what the registrar considered in its decision, and why it determined there was no unprofessional conduct.
 While the college was able to reasonably explain what it was tasked to consider and what it found, the dismissal letter did not do the same.
 The Ombudsman determined the college should have more fully provided the reasoning for its conclusion by better linking its findings, authority and role, reasons and conclusion.